 A great idea just struck you and you need to jot it down before it fades away from your memory, but it is lunch or dinner time and the café is full of people eager to fill their belly.
 This just ruins the whole flow!
 You might just be granted a few more minutes but you can’t stretch it any further.

 7. THE WORK ESSENTIALS

-The essential comprises lot of items from facilities to infrastructure.
+The essential comprises a lot of items from facilities to infrastructure.
 Take, for instance, the case of a printing urgency.
 You would be very lucky to be in a café with a printer – highly doubtful – otherwise, you have no choice but to leave.
 Many of you might require a proper table and chair to keep your head straight and functioning.
-Most of the times, café stools or chairs are awfully uncomfortable and just not suitable for long hours of work.
+Most of the time, café stools or chairs are awfully uncomfortable and just not suitable for long hours of work.
 Further, not having a charging point next to your café table is a huge inconvenience.
 We all hate the whole practice of giving your gadgets to the waiter for charging.
-All these hindrances may contribute a great deal in lowering your productivity.
+All these hindrances may contribute a great deal to lowering your productivity.